 Instead, concentrate on your training and the process of improving your jiu-jitsu skills.

-Remember that the goal is to enjoy the journey rather than focusing solely on the destination.
+Remember that the goal is to enjoy the journey rather than focus solely on the destination.

 Injuries are one of the main reasons why many BJJ practitioners quit.
 As a result, taking the necessary precautions to avoid injuring yourself or a training partner is critical.